Pickleball Serve: Serving Techniques for Power + Depth

 Reliability floor: If you can’t put 9 out of 10 serves in play, you don’t need more speed, you need cleaner sequence and a calmer contact window.

-Common Mistakes: Fix the Root Cause, Not the Mood
+Common Mistakes: Quit Blaming the Mood

 When you fix the cause, confidence returns automatically, because the ball finally behaves.

-• Under-hitting: If your serve keeps dying in the net or landing short, you’re usually decelerating through contact or “placing” the ball.
+- Under-hitting: If your serve keeps dying in the net or landing short, you’re usually decelerating through contact or “placing” the ball.
 Keep the swing moving and finish through your target.

-• Inconsistent drop/toss: If your contact point changes every serve, your serve will too.
+- Inconsistent drop/toss: If your contact point changes every serve, your serve will too.
 Use the same drop height, same release point, and the same tempo so your swing can repeat.

-• Overhitting: Trying to hit too hard leads to faults or easy returns.
+- Overhitting: Trying to hit too hard leads to faults or easy returns.

-• Lack of follow-through: Cutting the motion short causes inaccuracies and reduces power.
+- Lack of follow-through: Cutting the motion short causes inaccuracies and reduces power.

-• Predictability: Repeating the same serve lets opponents time you and attack.
+- Predictability: Repeating the same serve lets opponents time you and attack.

-• Ignoring service rules: Illegal contact or motion hands away free points.
+- Ignoring service rules: Illegal contact or motion hands away free points.
 If you’re not 100% sure what’s legal right now, see Pickleball Serving Rules.

 If this feels like a lot to juggle mid-game, take the shorter on-ramp first.
 Pickleball Serves for Beginners trims this down to the few cues that get you in, deep, and calm.